MARMET- METEORITES

 ENSISHEIM METEORITE 2008 Part 2

 Chondrites are the largest group of meteorites.
-They are allowing us to glimpse the very beginnings of our solar system.
+They allow us to glimpse the very beginnings of our solar system.
 The largest structural components of most chondrites are the glass-bearing chondrules, and there are numerous theories for their origin.
 Here is one:

 Chondrules were born in the disk of gas and dust surrounding the young Sun, the same disk that gave rise to the planets.
 Lightning zaps and shock waves briefly heated isolated regions of the disk, partially melting the dust.
 The resulting silicate and metal droplets cooled to form the tiny chondrules, which soon collided and stuck together with other minerals to form chondrites.